The past several months have been full of exciting events at Native Hope. Here are just a few of our Fall '17 highlights:

 On October 30, 2017, the Native Hope team collaborated with other Lower Brule community programs to coordinate the annual Halloween Carnival.

 Native Hope sponsored a hot-shot activity and handed out candy to the trick-or-treaters who participated in the competitive basketball contest.

 The entire event was a tremendous success with many families in attendance.

 One community member says, “Seeing Native Hope here is what we need to help give our kids happiness; you guys always have a great booth where the kids seem to really have fun and enjoy themselves.”

 Native Hope partnered with Lower Brule and the Native American Heritage Association to provide Thanksgiving meals for thirty elderly people living in the community.

-Kansas and Kyal Middletent delivered the packages of turkeys, chicken legs, and potatoes as a way to thank the elderly who have sacrificed so much for their people.
+Kansas and Kyal delivered the packages of turkeys, chicken legs, and potatoes as a way to thank the elderly who have sacrificed so much for their people.

 Everyone appreciated Native Hope’s efforts, and we were honored to be able to provide food for their Thanksgiving meals.

 Kansas says, “It all ties into being a warrior just like from the old ways, taking care of and helping those who need it.”
 Kyal adds, “I was taught by my grandmother to help all those in need, especially the youth and elderly; it gave me great pride to deliver to them.”